cosmo-lang/cosmo/README.md

 ```go
 string->string[]
 ```
 Is this type an array of string->string tables?
-Or is it a table of strings to arrays of strings?
+Or is it a table of strings to arrays of strings?<br>
+Then again, you can always just use the `any` type to bypass any of this and let hell run loose at runtime.<br>
+As stated before though, I would like to fix this.

 ## Installation